 Another film by Bong Joon-ho makes a list!
 This time it is a film about a monster living in the Han River.
 It is a 2006 South Korean monster film directed by Bong Joon-ho and starring Song Kang-ho, Byun Hee-bong, Park Hae-il, Go Ah-sung, and Yoon Je-moon.
 The film tells the story of Park Gang-du, a man working at his father’s small snack bar near the Han River, whose life changes after his daughter Hyun-seo is abducted and taken away by a monstrous creature that emerges from the river.

 Gang-du is an ordinary man in his early 40s with an immature daughter, Hyun-seo.
 She loves him but finds him exasperating.
-One day, while working at his father’s food stall beside the Han River, a huge and hideous creature comes out of the water and starts attacking people.
+One day, while working at his father’s food stall beside the Han River, a huge and hideous creature emerges from the water and starts attacking people.
 Gang-du’s daughter is among those taken by the creature.

 Gang-du is frantic to find her and enlists the help of his father, Nam-il; his brother, Nam-joo; and Nam-joo’s girlfriend, Seo-hyun.
 They eventually discover that the creature is sensitive to light and sound and can be killed with fire.
 With this information, they set out to save Hyun-seo before it’s too late.

-The Host is an entertaining film that mixes elements of horror, comedy, and social commentary.
+The Host is an entertaining film with horror, comedy, and social commentary elements.
+It is considered one of the best Korean horror movies of all time.
 The creature itself is both horrifying and sympathetic, and the film does a good job of building suspense and tension.
 The acting is also quite good, particularly Song Kang-ho as Gang-du.
-The Host is worth checking out if you’re looking for a fun and different monster movie.
+The Host is worth checking out if you want a fun and different monster movie.

 Memories of Murder